FriendsOfTYPO3/extension_builder/Tests/Fixtures/TestExtensions/test_extension/Documentation.tmpl/Index.rst

 :License:
    This extension documentation is published under the `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons) license

-This is just a test extension created by the ExtensionBuilder
+This is just a test extension created by the Extension Builder

 **TYPO3**